TRIQS/dft_tools/doc/Ce-HI.rst

 Then the double counting is recalculated and the correlation energy is computed with the Migdal formula and stored in hdf5.

-Finally, we compute the modified charge density and save it as well as correlational correction to the total energy in :file:`Ce-gamma.qdmft` file, which is then read by :program:`lapw2` in the case of self-consistent LDA+DMFT calculations.
+Finally, we compute the modified charge density and save it as well as correlational correction to the total energy in :file:`Ce-gamma.qdmft` file, which is then read by :program:`lapw2` in the case of self-consistent DFT+DMFT calculations.

-.. index:: running LDA+DMFT calculations
+.. index:: running DFT+DMFT calculations

-Running LDA+DMFT calculations
+Running DFT+DMFT calculations
 -----------------------------

 After having prepared the script one may run one-shot DMFT calculations by